This classic French Onion Soup is absolutely delicious and based on Julia Child’s recipe!

 What Type of Onions Should I Use?

 Traditionally, yellow onions are used for French Onion Soup, however, you can use white onions as a substitute.
-I used Sweet Yellow Onions in this recipe, simply because I made it on a Sunday and had no Cognac!
+I have made the mistake of using Sweet yellow onions, and it didn’t turn out so…buy plain yellow onions!

 Do I Need to Make Broth Stock from Scratch?

-In a perfect world, yes, but no one hardly has time to make a beef stock from scratch, so go ahead and use a canned beef stock.
-When choosing a beef stock, read the ingredients and make sure there’s no high fructose corn syrup, added colorants, or other random stuff.
+In a perfect world, yes, but no one hardly has time to make a beef stock from scratch, so go ahead and use a canned beef stock for this classic onion soup recipe.
+When choosing a beef stock, make sure there’s no high fructose corn syrup, added colorants, or other random stuff.
 Most quality stocks/broths have about six ingredients….

 What Kind of Bread Should I Use?

+I love a French Onion Soup that has bite size bread in the beefy onion broth.
 A toasted slice of French bread is usually the norm, however, if you want you can purchase pre-baked Crostini rounds at your local grocer.
-I wouldn’t recommend getting a flavored Crostini because it will detract from the flavor of the soup.
+I don’t recommend getting a flavored Crostini because it will detract from the flavor of the soup.

-You might want to try the Shrimp and Crab Beggar’s Purse to accompany this delicious soup!
+You might want to try the Shrimp and Crab Beggar’s Purse to accompany your French onion soup!

 - 5-6 large yellow onions sliced very thin